Julie Klausner: Career

 In March 2020, Klausner joined the writing staff of Amazon Prime Video's revival of the sketch comedy show Kids in the Hall.
 She is also a writer on the Apple TV+ musical comedy series Schmigadoon! which stars Cecily Strong.
-In 2021 she lent her voice to a gargoyle in a season three episode of What We Do in the Shadows (TV series), along side “Difficult People” co-star Cole Escola.
+In 2021 she lent her voice to a gargoyle in a season three episode of What We Do in the Shadows, alongside “Difficult People” co-star Cole Escola.

 Podcast

 In March 2011, Klausner debuted her comedy and interview podcast How Was Your Week with Julie Klausner.
 In 2012, Rolling Stone featured the podcast on its list of 10 Best Comedy Podcasts of the Moment.
 As of May 2020, nearly 250 episodes had been produced.

 In March 2020, Klausner and comedian-author Tom Scharpling premiered their podcast Double Threat, which they cohost on the Forever Dog network.

 In March 2022, Klausner debuted her solo advice podcast "Ask Julie" on the Forever Dog Plus network.